Privacy and Donation Information

 If any individual requests access to the information we hold about them, or requests that we make changes to that personal information, we will allow access or make the changes upon written request including proof of identity and/or right.
-If we consider that there is a sound reason under the Privacy Act, Freedom of Information Act 1982 (Cth) (FOI Act) or other relevant law to withhold the information then access will not be granted.
+If we consider that there is a sound reason under the Privacy and Personal Information Protection Act 1998, Freedom of Information Act 1982 (Cth) (FOI Act) or other relevant law to withhold the information then access will not be granted.

 Revocation of authority

 If at any time you wish to request RSL DefenceCare stop exchanging or collecting your personal information you may, without limitation, revoke any authority conferred to RSL DefenceCare.
 RSL DefenceCare will no longer collect or exchange any of your personal information, however the information collected up until the date of revocation will be retained by RSL DefenceCare for its records in accordance with its retention of information practices.